 If your hair isn’t long enough to pull into one ponytail in the middle, you can make mini pineapples on the sides of your head.
 A classic way to do this would be to have one pineapple on each side of your head and one on top.

-Satin hair bonnets are great for preserving any natural hairstyles but are especially useful for curls.
-A bonnet will reduce friction on your hair throughout the night, which will deter frizz and prevent hair damage.
-And if you’re applying nightly hair products, a bonnet will keep it all contained and will keep your bedding clean and protected from excess product..
+Satin bonnets have been a staple for protecting hair at night for a long time.
+A bonnet reduces friction on your hair throughout the night, which deters frizz and prevents hair damage.
+And if you’re applying nightly hair products, a bonnet keeps it all contained and keeps your bedding clean and protected from the product.

 Silk or Satin Pillowcase

-We can’t keep from tossing and turning during the night, but we can help reduce the harshness of the friction that our hair will experience.
+We can’t keep from tossing and turning during the night, but we can help reduce the harshness of the friction that our hair experiences.
 A cotton pillowcase is absorbent and can soak up your hair’s natural oils and moisture.
 An absorbent pillowcase with already delicate curly hair is not a good combination for your morning ‘do.

 Braids or Twists